Click here for the Republican Party Platform and ByLaws

 What are the Duties of the Central Committee?

-Duties are many are varied.
+Duties are many and varied.
 Since the Committee is the official spokesman for the Party (inasmuch as the County is concerned), a headquarters is usually maintained year around.
 Funds are raised; candidates are selected and trained; political education the the form of seminars, voting information, candidate endorsements, are some of the activities.

 Campaign and Precinct Organization